lucasjohnson/gatsby-starter/README.md

 ## Configuration

 - Upate project and repository data in `package.json`
-- Update site metadata, and site manifest data in `gatsby-config.js` so that SEO and PWA functionality is configured
+- Update site metadata, and site manifest data in `gatsby-config.js` so that SEO and PWA functionality are configured correctly

 ## Technologies